 Due to a decline in the IT budget from a large number of clients, particularly in the cyclical activities, and the impact of the Arcandor ramp down in Germany, revenue in 2010 came in at EUR 5,021 million representing an organic decline of -3.5% compared to the prior year.
-This performance was in line with the Group's full year guidance: a slight revenue organic decrease at a lesser extent than the one achieved in 2009 (-3.7%).
+This performance was in line with the Group's full year quidance: a slight revenue organic decrease at a lesser extent than the one achieved in 2009 (-3.7%).

-Order entry reached EUR 5,590 million, up +7% from previous year.
-Commercial activity increased principally in Benelux, United Kingdom, Germany / CEMA and Asia, due to both renewals and new businesses.
+/ CEMA and Asia, due to both renewals and new businesses.
 The Book to Bill ratio stands at 111%, compared to 100% last year.
-During the last quarter, the Book to Bill ratio reached 125%, in line with 120% committed to the market by the management.
+During the last quarter, the Book to Bill ratio reached 125% in line with 120% committed to the market by the management.